Pros and cons of moving to Taipei

 + PRO: Accommodation is often cheaper in Taiwan than in Japan or the West

 It's possible to get an apartment in downtown Taipei for about a third of the cost of those in major Western or Japanese cities.
-Expats stand a realistic chance of finding something centrally located and along convenient transportation routes on a budget.
-If accommodation in Taipei does seem to be too expensive, the inner suburbs are convenient and have good MRT (subway) access.
+Expats stand a realistic chance of finding comparatively affordable accommodation that is centrally located and close to convenient transportation routes.
+If accommodation in Taipei does seem to be too expensive, the cheaper inner suburbs are convenient and often have easy MRT (subway) access.

 - CON: Many apartments are older and don’t have elevators, and foreigners often end up in "illegal" top-floor apartments

-If accommodation is not being arranged through a company, expats may find themselves looking at a lot of unregistered fifth-floor walkups.
-While getting caught is not an option, living on the top floor of an older building means a greater chance of roof leakage or hotter rooms in the summer, and chances are the building materials are not high quality.
-If the low price and living conditions suit one's needs, this is a good option.
-Otherwise, don’t be afraid to wait it out until a nicer place with an elevator becomes available.
+If accommodation is not being arranged through a company, expats may find themselves looking at a lot of unregistered fifth-floor 'walkups' that don't have elevator access.
+Living on the top floor of an older building also leaves tenants vulnerable to roof leaks and, in the summer, exceedingly hot rooms.
+If the low price and living conditions of these top-floor apartments suit one's needs, then they can be a good option.
+Otherwise, it may be worth waiting until better accommodation becomes available.

-Living spaces are larger than in Japan – bedrooms are often small but living rooms will be on par with apartments in the West.
-Living conditions generally won’t be rough: utilities are Western-grade, therefore losing power even in the worst storms is not likely, and it’s fairly easy to set up amenities such as air conditioning and wireless Internet.
-Other luxuries, like an oven or clothes dryer, can be bought fairly cheaply, as most apartments don’t have these amenities.
+Living spaces tend to be larger than in Japan – bedrooms are often small but living rooms will be on par with apartments in the West.
+Living conditions generally won’t be rough as utilities are on par with the West and it’s fairly easy to set up amenities such as air conditioning and wireless Internet.
+Other luxuries, like an oven or clothes dryer, can be bought fairly cheaply, as most apartments don’t come with these furnishings.

 - CON: Apartments in Taipei tend to look "cheap"